 In other words, you can respond instead of reacting in tough situations because your reason to stand up is bigger than your reasons to fall.

 Find the reasons, lose the excuses and gain the results.

 When you are not aligned with your deepest values, then it’s very easy to lose your balance by the baskets of excuses that will be your justification of failure.

 Reasons are all around; you decide to use them to protect your Ego.
 The best way to empower yourself is to stay in the driving seat of your life, even if circumstances were not supportive, never give them the power of your destiny, it’s always up to you to decide where to drive your life and reasons are your challenges, your obstacles in the roadway where only those who deserve what’s beyond will reach it.

 You will never reach your destination If you want to stop and throw stones at every dog that barks.

-Winston Churchill knows very well that commitment to create results can never allow for reasons to stop you.
+Winston Churchill knows very well that commitment to creating results can never allow for reasons to stop you.

-A wonderful real example about how results can be reached when commitment is the drive and how reasons can be opportunities for people to rise.
+A wonderful real example of how results can be reached when commitment is the drive and how reasons can be opportunities for people to rise.

-A 10-year-old boy decided to study judo despite the fact that he had lost his left arm in a devastating car accident.
+A 10-year-old boy decided to study judo even though he had lost his left arm in a devastating car accident.

 The boy began lessons with an old Japanese judo master.
 The boy was doing well, so he couldn’t understand why, after three months of training the master had taught him only one move.
 “Sensei,”(Teacher in Japanese) the boy finally said,